Burden and saturation of CT(Current Transformer)-Electronicsinfos

 Saturation of Current Transformer(C.T)

-When a CT becomes saturated, its core cannot accurately amplify the primary current, resulting in distorted secondary current readings.
+When a CT becomes saturated, its core cannot amplify the primary current accurately, resulting in distorted secondary current readings.
 Saturation can be triggered by high fault currents, transient overloads, or improper selection of CTs.
 Saturation affects the accuracy and performance of the CT.

 Transformer saturation Curve of Current Transformer